Ahmed-Waseem77/valuni/README.md

 # valuni
-Software Engineering project for Fall 2023-2024 AUC, Online University Evaluation System
+Software Engineering project for Fall 2023-2024 AUC, Online University Evaluation System For SW architecture and UI references check ``documents`` directory

 ## How to setup
  1. Clone the repo